Chart Color Schemes

 Footscray lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Footscray is around 21,129.
+Based on ABS population updates and AreaSearch validation, Footscray's population was estimated at 21,129 as of Feb 2026.
 This reflects an increase of 3,998 people since the 2021 Census, which reported a population of 17,131.
-The change was inferred from AreaSearch's estimation of the resident population at 20,756 following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,930 validated new addresses since the Census date.
+The change is inferred from AreaSearch's estimate of 20,756 residents following examination of ABS's latest ERP data release in June 2024 and an additional 1,930 validated new addresses since the Census date.
 This level of population results in a density ratio of 4,086 persons per square kilometer, placing Footscray in the top 10% of national locations assessed by AreaSearch.
-The suburb's 23.3% growth since the 2021 census exceeded the national average of 9.9%, indicating it as a growth leader in the region.
+Footscray's growth of 23.3% since the 2021 census exceeded both the national average (9.9%) and state average, marking it as a growth leader.
 Overseas migration contributed approximately 79.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase by 16,936 persons to 2041, reflecting an increase of 78.4% in total over the 17 years.
+Based on aggregated SA2-level projections, Footscray is expected to increase by 16,932 persons to 2041, reflecting an increase of 78.4% in total over the 17 years.

 Frequently Asked Questions - Population